scokobro/professional-identity/profIdent-draft1.md

 Does the newspaper press prefer a long decline into oblivion to any effort to reform?
 Backward-looking, attempt to revert to golden era, rather than dealing with a changed world and being pro-active in defining a new and relevant role.

-Some kind of equivalent of the National Council for the Training of Journalists [(NCTJ)](http://www.nctj.com/) ?
+Some kind of equivalent of the National Council for the Training of Journalists^[NCTJ: http://www.nctj.com/] ?

 ## Broadcasting: Legal Reform ##